eozias/CSI4180_Homework0/README.md

 **Files:**

+ Report for Homework0.pdf: Required file for submission of the assignment.
+Not needed for running the program.

  output.txt: word frequency list is written to this file after the program has been run

  ebookOne.txt: This file can be used to run the program (_The Great Gatsby_)